baszanowskijakub/web-development/README.md

 # Web Development Course
 This repository contains my progress through "The Complete 2024 Web Development Bootcamp" by Angela Yu.
 It serves as both a learning tracker and helps me maintain consistent access between different devices.

+*Note: This repository is continuously updated as I progress through the course.*

 ## Repository Structure

 ### 📁 Capstone Projects